NumGrad-Pull: Numerical Gradient Guided Tri-plane Representation for Surface Reconstruction from Point Clouds: Introduction

 \section{Introduction}

-The signed distance function (SDF) has become a fundamental 3D representation in computer vision and graphics, widely adopted for its utility in various applications.
-Recent advances~\cite{neuralpull_ma,implicit_li,chen2023gridpull,ben2022digs, zhu2024ssp} have increasingly focused on leveraging SDFs to reconstruct continuous surfaces from 3D point clouds~\cite{cui2022energy,qiu2021pnp,qiu2022pu,cui2023p2c}.
+\IEEEPARstart{T}{he} signed distance function (SDF) has become a fundamental 3D representation for visual and spatial data modalities, widely adopted in various multimedia applications such as shape modeling, animation, virtual/augmented reality, \emph{etc.} Recent advances~\cite{neuralpull_ma,implicit_li,chen2023gridpull,ben2022digs} have increasingly focused on leveraging SDFs to reconstruct continuous surfaces from 3D point clouds.
 By mapping each 3D coordinate to a corresponding signed distance from the shape surface, SDFs implicitly define surfaces as zero-level sets, providing a powerful surface representation framework that offers distinct advantages in capturing high-fidelity 3D shapes with complex, arbitrary topologies.

-Recent efforts~\cite{neuralpull_ma,ben2022digs,koneputugodage2024small,implicit_li,koneputugodage2023octree,pcp_ma} in learning SDFs from point clouds tend to directly train neural networks on point sets, relying on extensive distance computations between query and surface points to guide the network towards accurate distance field convergence.
+Recent efforts~\cite{neuralpull_ma,ben2022digs,koneputugodage2024small,implicit_li,koneputugodage2023octree,pcp_ma,zhu2024ssp} in learning SDFs from point clouds tend to directly train neural networks on point sets, relying on extensive distance computations between query and surface points to guide the network towards accurate distance field convergence.
 A pioneering approach in this direction is Neural-Pull~\cite{neuralpull_ma}, which trains a neural network to iteratively project query points onto surfaces, using the learned signed distances and gradients to guide each time of adjustment.
 Subsequent works have extended this method by incorporating additional constraints for improved pulling target estimation~\cite{implicit_li,koneputugodage2024small,ben2022digs} or enhanced scalability of the approach~\cite{chen2023gridpull}.
 In general, existing methods often utilize deeper neural architectures and complex loss constraints to model signed distance fields, yet they still produce overly smoothed surfaces lacking fine-grained details and suffer from slow query speeds.

 In this paper, we introduce NumGrad-Pull, a novel method for fast and high-fidelity surface reconstruction from point clouds.
 NumGrad-Pull models SDFs using a hybrid explicit–implicit representation, which combines a tri-plane structure that stores spatial information, with a shallow multi-layer perceptron (MLP) that maps feature embeddings on the tri-plane to a real signed distance value.
 Particularly, this design enables faster distance queries~\cite{chan2022efficient} compared to previous implicit methods~\cite{neuralpull_ma,implicit_li,koneputugodage2024small}, while maintaining strong geometric and shape expressive capabilities.
 Although the tri-plane structure improves reconstruction speed and fidelity, it poses challenges for stable training, since its grid-based format lacks feature interaction between adjacent grids, conflicting with the continuous nature of 3D surfaces.
 To improve the training stability of our approach, we innovate by using numerical gradients instead of analytical ones, allowing queries to back-propagate more effectively to relevant grid entities.
 Moreover, we introduce a progressive tri-plane expansion scheme, starting the training with a low-resolution tri-plane and gradually increasing the resolution.
 This approach accelerates convergence and helps prevent the network from getting into local minima.